 USDA Zones: 3 – 11

-Colorful mums define the fall.
+Colorful mums define fall!
 They’re one of the most popular flowers in the world and available in so many colors.
 Growing them in containers is also super easy, and they grow in almost every climate.
-Both the perennial and annual mums are available.
-Learn more about growing mums here!

 USDA Zones: 4-9